 Postdocs with a start date of 1/1/22 and after:

 - Postdoc scholars and associates will accrue a maximum of 18 days (144 hours) per fiscal year regardless of GW service time.

 The university’s time off policy was enhanced in response to the COVID-19 public health emergency by adding a temporary paid time off option, Pandemic Time (PND), to the accrual balances of eligible postdocs.
+Beginning May 12, 2023, postdocs will no longer be provided new balances, however, any remaining balances will still be available to those that were hired and who begin work on or before May 11, 2023.
 We encourage you to review the PND FAQs (PDF) to review these situations, the definition of “family member” and how to request PND time in PlanMyLeave.

 Postdoc Time Off and Leave Guide